Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 - The proposed design uses fixed-size receive queues, which will use memory even when empty (though the size of the ReceiveQueueItem is relatively small, so the memory use should be reasonable)
 - The proposed design expects the user to accurately create a `GetSizeUpperBound()` method for each message type
 - The proposed design encourages (though it does not require) messages to be unmanaged types
+- Since the proposed design puts the message handling inside the message definition itself, and many messages have to interact with other systems (SpawnManager, etc), the proposed design does add one more place where NetworkManager has to be passed around in order to avoid using it as a singleton.

 However...